Merchants 4 min read

 1. Create an Organization

-Go to the Organizations page and click Create Organization.
+At the Organizations page and click Create Organization.
 Give it a name — that’s all you need.

 2. Copy Your Access Token